simonmichael/hledger/site/download.md

 [cabal](https://www.haskell.org/cabal/) is the other Haskell build tool.
 If you're a cabal expert, use it in the usual way, eg:

   **`cabal update`**\
-  **`cabal install hledger-1.11 hledger-ui-1.11 hledger-web-1.11 hledger-api-1.11`**\
+  **`cabal install hledger-1.11 hledger-ui-1.11 hledger-web-1.11 hledger-api-1.11 hledger-diff-0.2.0.14 hledger-iadd-1.3.6 hledger-interest-1.5.2`**\

 </div>

 #### Set up PATH

-After installation, make sure the install directory is in your \$PATH, preferably near the start.
+You will probably see a message about where the executables were installed.
-You will probably see a message about this.
+After installation, make sure this install directory is configured in your shell's \$PATH (preferably near the start of it, to preempt older hledger system packages you may have installed).
 The install directory is:

 |                    | on non-Windows systems | on Windows